sebastian89n/code-learning-hub/spring/spring-context/README.md

 - **spring-context-configuration** - Demonstrates three methods of creating Spring beans: using annotations with
   @ComponentScan, using @Configuration class with @Bean annotation, and defining beans in an XML file.

+- **spring-context-dependency-injection** - examples of DI in Spring

+- **spring-context-lifecycle** - some basic annotations and interfaces that can be used for handling bean lifecycle management

+- **spring-context-profiles** - Illustrates the usage of Spring profiles for managing different configuration sets within a Spring application.

 - **spring-context-properties** - loading values from properties files, overriding with profiles etc.

-- **spring-context-lifecycle** - some basic annotations and interfaces that can be used for handling bean lifecycle management

-- **spring-context-dependency-injection** - examples of DI in Spring
+- **spring-context-scopes** - Covers the various bean scopes in Spring

 ## Overview